2php/LoveLiveFaceRecognition/README.md

 Or you can also use a download tool [LoveLiveCardsAlbum - GitHub](https://github.com/inlmouse/LoveLiveCardsAlbum) which is able to download all of images in the album automatically.

-Crop the images you download into 256*256 and put them into .\data\train and .\data\val
+Crop the images you download into 128*128 and put them into .\complete_data

 We provied a uncropped dataset, download: [Mu's Dataset - BaiduYunPan](http://pan.baidu.com/s/1eRkRjb0)

+**New**  Now we provide a detected and manual cleaned dataset, download: [Mu's Detected Dataset - BaiduYunPan](http://pan.baidu.com/s/1boIDDKF)

 You can use the anime face detection program in [lbpcascade_animeface.Net - GitHub](https://github.com/inlmouse/lbpcascade_animeface.Net) to crop ypur dataset.

+**New** A pure C++ detection and dataset/label building script has been provide in .\main.cpp.

 The label marking is very simple, take .\label\train.txt as example:
 <pre><code>